Charges and Fees That You Are Responsible for When Your Shipment Arrives in Australia

-I have covered what our shipping quote included in a post here but what our quote did not include is of equal significance.
+I have covered what our Australia shipping quote included in a post here but what our quote did not include is of equal significance.

-Port handling Charges and Destination GST in Australia.
+Port Handling Charges and Destination GST in Australia.

 Once your shipment arrives in Australia, you will be responsible for the Port Handling and Destination GST (Goods and Services Tax) Charges.
-In our quote above, you will notice the shipping company gave us an estimate of the Port Handling Charge in red based the two estimated volumes of our shipment.
+In our quote above, you will notice the shipping company gave us an estimate of the Port Handling Charge in red based on the two estimated volumes of our shipment.

 There is no way to get around these charges as all shipping ports have fees.

-Your quote may refer to these charges as Destination Port Fees, Terminal Handling Charges (THC) or a Destination Terminal Handling Charge (DTHC).
+Your quote may refer to these charges as Destination Port Fees, Terminal Handling Charges (THC), or a Destination Terminal Handling Charge (DTHC).

-Chances are since you are moving to Australia, you are only shipping your personal effects like clothing, furniture, small kitchen appliances and other housewares.
+Chances are since you are moving to Australia, you are only shipping your personal effects like clothing, furniture, small kitchen appliances, and other housewares.
 For these items, you will not have to pay a customs fee if you have owned and used the personal effects in your shipment for at least 12 months before your shipping date.

 “But how will they know if we have owned something for 12 months or longer?
 Will we have to show proof?
 Like a receipt?”